You can contact Geek Native here.

 Copyright

 This blog often shares pictures, videos and other creative works.
-We make every effort only to share content that has been marked suitable for sharing – for example, videos with embedding allowed, art released under creative commons or within fair use.
+We make every effort only to share content marked suitable for sharing – for example, videos with embedding allowed, art released under creative commons or within fair use.

 Geek Native may surface images shared elsewhere in which the author/creator attribution has been lost or incorrectly shared in the first place.
-Should this occur and it affects you, or if you feel the content has been shared inappropriately, please contact us.
+Please contact us if this occurs and it affects you or if you feel the content has been shared inappropriately.